Tresaith, Ceredigion Planning Applications

 This is notably above the national average of approximately 87%, suggesting a relatively permissive planning environment.
 Applicants near Tresaith may find that well-prepared applications have a strong chance of success.

-The most common application types near Tresaith were amendments (2), full planning applications (1), discharge of conditions (1).
+The most common application types near Tresaith were full planning applications (2), amendments (2), discharge of conditions (1).
+Full planning applications account for 40% of all submissions, covering new builds, change of use, and works that go beyond permitted development rights.

 Nearby Towns